 What is a Trophy for You?

 All animals shot with a bow and arrow are certainly trophies.
-How about Does?
-Most of the time shooting an old Doe is much harder than getting in range of a big buck but the perception is that Does do not have horns so they must not be trophies.
+How about does?
+Most of the time shooting an old doe is much harder than getting in range of a big buck but the perception is that a doe do not have horns so they must not be trophies.